Qingcsai/Qingcsai.github.io/_pages/cv.md

 * Four-rotor Aerial Mapping Intelligent Aircraft Based on Stm32f4, 2017.11–2018.12
   * Research Project of Hundred Step Climbing Program of South China University of Technology(Completed).

+# Scholarship
+* The Second Prize Scholarship, 2020.10
+* The Second Prize of Goodix Technology Scholarship, 2018.12
+* National Scholarship of Encouragement, 2017.11

-# Awards & Honors
+# Awards

 * The 3rd Place of the “Sailing Month” Automation Control Competition of SCUT, 2017.05
-* National Endeavor Scholarship, 2017.11
 * Meritorious Winner of Mathematical Contest In Modeling, 2018.04
-* The Second Prize of Goodix Technology Scholarship, 2018.12
 * Outstanding cadres of the Communist Youth League, 2019.05
-* The Second Prize Scholarship, 2020.10

 # Social Activities